Minerals & Rocks

 Diamond anvil cell

 In a diamond anvil cell, two gem-quality diamonds (light blue) are facing each other with their flat-cut tips.
-The tips confine the high-pressure chamber (yellow) that is sealed to the sides with a thin metallic gasket (gray).
+The tips confine the high-pressure chamber (yellow) that is sealed to the sides with a thin metallic gasket (grey).
 The chamber is filled with a soft medium to facilitate (quasi-)hydrostatic compression.
 A mineral specimen (green) is embedded in the medium and can be subjected to pressures resembling those in Earth's interior by pressing the diamonds together.
-Pressures in Earth's interior are measured in gigapascal (GPa) and range from 0 GPa at the surface to 364 GPa at the center of the Earth.
+Pressures in Earth's interior are measured in gigapascal (GPa) and range from 0 GPa at the surface to 364 GPa at the centre of the Earth.
 A pressure of 100 GPa (1 Mbar) corresponds to one million times the pressure of the atmosphere (1 bar = 14.5 PSI).
 Infrared lasers (red) can be used to heat the mineral to temperatures of several thousand Kelvin (K) or degrees Celsius (°C); as a reminder T(K) = T(°C) + 273.15.

 The Structure of Earth's Interior